About us

 • Prof. Dr. Rolf Backofen – Bioinformatik, Albert-Ludwigs Albert-Ludwigs-Universität Freiburg

-• Dr. Olaf Brandt – Leiter der IT-Abteilung, Universitätsbibliothek, Eberhard Karls Universität Tübingen
+• Olaf Brandt – Leiter der IT-Abteilung, Universitätsbibliothek, Eberhard Karls Universität Tübingen

 • Prof. Dr. Andrea Bräutigam – Computational Biology, Universität Bielefeld